CodingFries/minimal_fin/README.md

 - **WebView2 Integration**: Uses Microsoft WebView2 for optimal web content rendering on Windows
 - **Persistent Settings**: Remembers your server configuration between sessions

+## Perfect for OLED Users

+This application is specifically designed with OLED display users in mind:

+- **Seamless Ultrawide Experience**: The frameless design eliminates window borders, creating a clean viewing experience perfect for ultrawide OLED monitors
+- **Side-by-Side Productivity**: Work alongside your media consumption without caring about burn-in concerns, as the minimal interface does not leave persistent window borders
+- **Immersive Media Viewing**: The minimal interface disappears into the background, letting your OLED display showcase content without interference

 ## Requirements

 - Windows 10/11 (WebView2 Runtime required)